YYCRec/IICL/README.md

 # IICL
-We will publish the code after receiving the paper
+We will publish the code after receiving the paper.